 Despite their merits, it could be argued that adventure motorcycles lack charisma.
 Functionality usually overrides style.
-However not with the Norden 901.
-Husqvarna’s middleweight, neo-adventure bike combines both – Husky’s off-road prowess with inimitable, progressive design.
+Not so with the Norden 901.
+Husqvarna’s middleweight, neo-adventure bike combines both.
+It embodies Husky’s off-road prowess with the marque’s inimitable progressive design direction.

 Husqvarna Norden 901: New Approach to Adventure